 The Files App

-If you do want to manually backup your database from the Files app, be sure to just use the Share options to send a copy of your database to another location or device.
+If you do want to manually backup your database from the Files app, be sure to just copy (vs moving) the database file to another location.

 Emailing the Database File